snipeexpress/MiniCamel/README.md

 ## Acknowledgements

 Many thanks to

-- [Sergey Kiselev][sergeys-projects] for sparking my interest in designing and building computers.
-- [Rasteri][rasteri-videos] for introducing me to the CS4237B chip.
+- [Eivind Bohler] for creating the initial project, helping me troubleshoot my ITX llama and being a HUGE inspiration.
+- [Rasteri][rasteri-videos] for creating the WeeCee and Wee86 that got me interested in going down this rabbit hole.
-- [The Vogons forum][vogons] for inspiration, help and support.
+- [The Vogons forum][vogons] for being a great resource and always providing help when needed.
 - [86Duino / DMP][86duino] for making a great and affordable system-on-module.
-- [Dale Whinham / mt32-pi][mt32-pi] for making the best synth emulator software.
+(I concur with Eivind on this!)

 [tinyllama1]: https://github.com/eivindbohler/tinyllama
 [hidman]: https://github.com/rasteri/HIDman